 - B. CSOZ standards.
-Non-marine uses listed under Subsection 10.3.3(B), 1022 (E) and 10.3.4 located within the NMUCZ, as defined in Subsection 10.3.2, shall be subject to the performance standards listed in Subsection 10.3.7(D) as well as the following standar021 - Vessel access: Non-marine uses allwed under this provision shall not disrupt or block access to vessel berthing and shall otherwise adhere to the performance standards of this zone described in Subsection 10.3.7(D). - Maximum setback for new development on 2. lots with 75 or more feet of Commercial Street frontage: Any new non-marine development constructed subject to this provision which is located on a lot with 75 or more feet of frontage along the Commercial Street right of way shall be located with its front façade no further than 35 from the southerly sideline of the Commercial Street right-of-way.
-Furthermore, any such development shall orient its front façade and its primary pedestrian entrance toward Commercial Street and no vehicular circulation or parking may occupy the land or pier area between the front façade of the building and Commercial Street.
+Non-marine uses listed under Subsection 10.3.3(B), 10.3.3 (E) and 10.3.4 located within the CSOZNMUOZ, as defined in Subsection 10.3.2, shall be subject to the performance standards listed in Subsection 10.3.7(D) as well as the following standards: - Vessel access: Non-marine uses allowed under this provision shall not disrupt or block access to vessel berthing and shall otherwise adhere to the performance standards of this zone described in Subsection 10.3.7(D). - 2.
+Maximum setback for new development on lots with 75 or more feet of Commercial Street frontage: Any new non-marine development constructed subject to this provision which is located on a lot with 75 or more feet of frontage along the Commercial Street right of way shall be located with its front façade no further than 35 from the southerly sideline of the Commercial Street right-of-way.

+- Furthermore, any such development shall orient its front façade and its primary pedestrian entrance toward Commercial Street and no vehicular circulation or parking may occupy the land or pier area between the front façade of the building and Commercial Street.
 Non-marine development subject to this provision on lots with fewer than 75 feet of frontage along the Commercial Street right-of-way, changes of use within existing buildings, and/or building additions of less than 5,000 SF of new development to existing buildings are exempt from the maximum setback provisions established herein.

-- 3. Investment in marine infrastructure: All applicants for site plan review or a change of use permit for non-marine development in the CSOZ are required to invest in marine infrastructure as a condition of development, provided that the total project costs exceed \$250,000.
-The value of the investment shall benot less than 5% of total project costs \$250,000 for constructing non-marine space and associated site improvements in the CSOZ.
-Required investment may occur by one or both the following methods: - а Direct investment in marine infrastructure located on the same lot: Investment shall be for the benefit of marine uses listed in Subsection 10.3.3(A) within the same lot as the proposed non-marine development.
-Investment may include dredging, pile replacement, new or replaced structural decking (but not pavement resurfacing), new or replaced fendering systems, new or replaced floats, pier expansions, permanent conversions of recreational berthing to commercial berthing, bulkhead or seawall repair or improvements, or any combination of similar improvements.
-Plans for the marine
+Investment in marine infrastructure: All applicants for site plan review or a change of use permit for non-marine development in the CSOZ are required to invest in marine infrastructure as a condition of development, provided that the total project costs exceed \$250,000.
+The value of the investment shall be not less than 5% of total project costs over - a.
+Direct investment in marine infrastructure located on the same lot: Investment shall be for the benefit of marine uses listed in Subsection 10.3.3(A) within the same lot as the proposed non-marine development.
+Investment may include dredging, pile replacement, new or replaced structural decking (but not pavement resurfacing), new or replaced by one or both the following methods: